umd-mith/irads/README.md

 }
 ```

-If you would like to run the extraction yourself continue reading.
+In addition a cropped image of the supplied post will be included in the
+`site/images` directory, and is linked from the JSON object using the `.image`
+property.

+## Build

+Here are the steps for downloading the original data and generating the
+extracted metadata yourself.
+This could be useful if you want to tweak the
+extraction process.

-## Install Tesseract
+### Install Tesseract

 You will need to install the [Tesseract] OCR engine, which should be as easy as: